 This command will update all the dependencies of the modules.

 After writing your awesome modules or installing them, now you need to reuse it anywhere in your code, or maybe send it to your friends so they can use it, or share it with others on the web.
 How to import modules in your code?

-There are two ways to achieve that, the first way is to use import statement, and the second way is to use from statement.
-Both of them will find, compile and run.
+There are two ways to achieve that, the first way is to use the import statement, and the second way is to use from statement.
+Both of them will find, compile, and run.

-Because import statement loads all attributes from the module so you must go through the module name to fetch its attributes.
+Because import statement loads all attributes from the module so if you want to use any attribute, you have to use the module name like this: